smartdevicelink/sdl_evolution/proposals/0153-support-short-long-appid.md

 If both the (short) appID and the (long) fullAppID are in the RegisterAppInterface RPC request (updated apps), sdl core shall ignore the (short) appID and use the (long) fullAppID as the internal policy app id. i.e. use fullAppID as the policy_app_id and use it to construct the icon path.

 For ease of use, the mobile libraries will be updated to automatically create the (short) appID based on the first 10 non "-" characters of the "fullAppID" -- this will ensure apps continue to be backwards compatible with existing OEM implementations (without requiring extra work from mobile app developer standpoints).

+Note: AppIDs in SDL Core are not case sensitive.
+Forcing AppIds to lowercase has been a legacy behavior in Core so SHAID must also force AppIds to lowercase.

 ## Potential downsides